soulwing/fluent-jdbc/README.md

 One of the less attractive aspects of Spring's `JdbcTemplate` is that it has *many* overloaded methods with different argument types, which makes it harder to understand and use.
-This SQL template library has an operations API that uses the builder pattern to create a fluent languauge for specifying queries and updates.
-Instead of trying to figure out which of the many overloads for a `query` might be needed in a particular situation you can instead write code like this:
+This SQL template library has an operations API that uses the builder and command object patterns to create a fluent languauge for specifying queries, updates, and stored procedure calls.
+Instead of trying to figure out which of the many overloads of the `query` method might be needed in a particular situation you can instead write code like this:

 ```
 List<Person> results = sqlTemplate.queryForType(Person.class)